itujono/actioneer-local/README.md

 - **Scalable Architecture**: Edge functions for global performance and low latency
 - **Data Privacy**: End-to-end encryption with minimal data retention

-## Gmail Add-on Integration
+## Gmail Integration

-The Gmail add-on is essential for enabling automatic email processing.
-Once installed and activated, it provides both core functionality and enhanced features:
+Gmail OAuth integration is essential for enabling automatic email processing.
+Once connected, it provides secure access to your emails for processing:

 ### Core Functionality